check-spelling-sandbox/biome/crates/biome_diagnostics_categories/README.md

 ## Code Generation

-The list of categories is defined in `src/categories.rs` using the `define_dategories!` macro, but instead of relying on conventional Rust macro expansion this crate instead uses a build script (in `build.rs`) to control how the code resulting from the macro is generated.
+The list of categories is defined in `src/categories.rs` using the `define_categories!` macro, but instead of relying on conventional Rust macro expansion this crate instead uses a build script (in `build.rs`) to control how the code resulting from the macro is generated.